Frugal Vacation Planning Tips for Families: 10 Budget-Friendly Strategies to Create Lasting Memories Without Breaking the Bank

 Packing Meals for Road Trips

 I always pack a cooler for our family road trips.
 It’s a game-changer!
-I fill it with sandwiches, cut veggies, and fruit.
-This saves us from expensive gas station snacks and fast food stops.
+I fill it with sandwiches, cut veggies, and fruit, saving us from expensive gas station snacks and fast food stops.

 For drinks, I freeze water bottles the night before.
 They keep everything cold and give us ice-cold water as they melt.
 Smart, right?